 Adult nurses care for adult patients who are suffering from acute and long-term illnesses and diseases.
 They support recovery from illness or operation by using care plans, carrying out care procedures and assessments and by focusing on the needs of the patient rather than the illness or condition.
-They also promote good health and wellbeing through education.
+They also promote good health and well-being through education.

 Nurses usually work within a multidisciplinary team but are the main point of contact for patients, often providing the most continuity of care.
 Adult nurses work mainly in hospitals and the community, attached to a health centre or general practice and in residential homes, specialist units, schools and hospices.
 Many nurses work with patients in their own homes.

-Gaining the trust and confidence of each patient is an important aspect of the job for nurses, especially as they have more contact with the patients than other members of the medical team.
-This extends to developing a good relationship with the patient’s relatives as well, particularly in cases of chronic illness where the patient may be returning regularly for treatment.
+Gaining the trust and confidence of each patient is an important aspect of the job for nurses, especially as they have more contact with patients than other members of the medical team.
+This extends to developing a good relationship with the patient's relatives as well, particularly in cases of chronic illness where the patient may be returning regularly for treatment.

 Patients may have chronic conditions, such as diabetes or heart/kidney problems, or serious acute conditions, such as heart failure, stroke, hepatitis or burns.
 They may be in hospital for surgery, admitted to accident and emergency with injuries, attending an outpatient clinic or undergoing tests and assessments.

 The trend for community-based care has led to an increase in the number of opportunities for working in the community.
-By giving people preventative treatment and meeting patient needs in the comfort of their own home, unnecessary travel to hospital for appointments and hospital admissions can often be avoided.
-It is possible for a newly qualified nurse to work in the community, although many gain a year’s hospital experience first.
+By giving people preventative treatment and meeting patient needs in the comfort of their own home, unnecessary travel to hospital for appointments and hospital admissions is often avoided.
+It is possible for a newly qualified nurse to work in the community, although many gain a year's hospital experience first.

 Exact duties may vary depending on your role but will usually include: